joemasilotti/turbolinks/README.md

 ## Displaying Progress

-Because a Turbolinks visit doesn’t issue a full page load, the browser's native progress indicator won't be activated when you navigate.
-To compensate, Turbolinks includes a JavaScript and CSS-based progress bar that’s activated automatically.
+Because a Turbolinks visit does not issue a full page load, the browser’s native progress indicator will not be activated.
+Instead, Turbolinks includes a JavaScript and CSS-based progress bar.

 The progress bar is implemented as a `<div>` element with the class name `turbolinks-progress-bar`.
 Its default styles are included first in the document; they can be overridden by rules that come later.

-For example, the following will result in a thick green progress bar:
+For example, the following CSS will result in a thick green progress bar:

 ```css
 .turbolinks-progress-bar {